hust-aims/hust-aims.github.io/index.md

 #### **News**
+- Our paper "ICON: An IR Drop Compensation Method at OU Granularity with Low Overhead for eNVM-based Accelerators" is accepted by ICCD 2023.
+Congratulations to Jinpeng Liu.
+- Our paper "LifetimeKV: Narrowing the Lifetime Gap of SSTs in LSMT-Based KV Stores for ZNS SSDs" is accepted by ICCD 2023.
+Congratulations to Biyong Liu.
 - Our paper "ODLPIM: A Write-Optimized and Long-Lifetime ReRAM-based accelerator for online deep learning" is accepted by [DATE 2023](https://www.date-conference.com/date-2023-accepted-papers).
 Congratulations to [Heng Zhou]
 - Our paper "ZNSKV: Reducing Data Migration in LSMT-Based KV Stores on ZNS SSDs" is accepted by ICCD, 2022.
 Congratulations to Denghui Wu.
 - Our paper "RMMIO: Enabling Reliable Memory-Mapped I/O for Persistent Memory Systems" is accepted by ICCD, 2022.
 Congratulations to Bo Ding.